Can a SELECT query cause page splits?

 Index spools do not get a memory grant, and are not normally preceded by an explicit sort operator in query plans.

 The answer is that index spools just insert rows into an existing empty b-tree index.
-The rows are inserted in the order they are received.
+By default, the rows are inserted in the order they are received.
 In general, the rows will not be received in sorted order, resulting in lots of page splits in the temporary index b-tree.

 Bad page splits